josdea/markdown/readme.md

 ## Working
 - edit and create markdown files and as you save them they will create html files
+- HTML files aren't tracked by git.
+As they will be overwritten when markdown files are changed.
+Remove them from the gitignore file if you want them on github

 [getnode]: https://nodejs.org/en/download/